Mpox outbreak in Africa: clade I mpox virus infection

 Person-to-person spread can occur through:

-• Direct contact with skin lesions or scabs (including during sexual contact, kissing, cuddling or other skin-to-skin contact).
+- Direct contact with broken skin (even if not visible) or scabs (including during sexual contact, kissing, cuddling or other skin-to-skin contact).

-• Contact with clothing or linens (such as bedding or towels) used by someone with mpox.
+- Contact with clothing or linens (such as bedding or towels) or other objects and surfaces used by someone with mpox.

-While more information is emerging, there is a potential risk of mpox spreading if you are close to an individual with mouth lesions of mpox when they are coughing or sneezing.
+While more information is emerging, there is a potential risk of mpox spreading if you are close and prolonged face-to-face contact with an individual with mpox when they are talking, breathing, coughing or sneezing.

 A rash or pus-filled lesions then usually appear 1 to 5 days after the first symptoms.
 The rash (spots, blisters or ulcers) often begins on the face, then spreads to other parts of the body.
 This can include the mouth, genitals and anus.
 The number of sores can range from one to several thousand.